Traditional

 until they finally found a publisher who would take a chance on them.

-heard about the many wonderful books where the author got rejected a dozen times and decided to call it quits.
+hear about the many wonderful books where the author got rejected a dozen times and decided to call it quits.
 It's hard to read rejection

 Second,